bbhunter/related-domains/README.md

 ## How it works

-- whoxy, reliance: pretty good
+- whoxy, reliance: pretty good (credits required)
   get domains with the same infos (contact mails and company names) of the domain supplied
   ex: paypal.com -> PayPal Inc.